rahuldasdevops/DockerFiles/README.md

 - `docker swarm join-token <worker/manager>` to Get the token.
 - `doker swarm leave --force` to leave swarm.
 - `promote` to make worker to manager or `demote` to manager to worker.
+- `docker run -it -d -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock dockersamples/visualizer` to create dashboard view.
+Not in swarm mode.
+- `docker node update --availability drain <leader/manager node name>` to disable manager or leader node to run any container.
+Only worker node will run the application.

 # Docker stack:
 Using stack, if you can achieve mircoservice in multi containers.